CompassionateLove Radio Shows

 Your host Nancy Virden has struggled with Major Depression all her life.
 Her earliest memories of what may have been diagnosable depression are from preschool.
 Gross emotional neglect and domestic violence clouded her family of origin.
 Married at 20, she discovered that romance is not a cure for life’s ills.

 Suicide and self-loathing were part of her thinking off and on for decades.
 Then at the age of 49, despair and hopelessness led her to a final decision to end her life.
-She was forced to look into her deeply held false beliefs, and consider a new, nearly unrecognizable worldview.
+Afterward, she was forced to look into her deeply held false beliefs, and consider a new, nearly unrecognizable worldview.

-Once able to recognize what she had always denied, Nancy entered into recovery from a 40-year eating disorder and food addiction.
+Once able to see what she had always denied, Nancy entered into recovery from a 40-year eating disorder and food addiction.
 Her story is one of regretful history, but much more importantly, of a brand new start.
 Available December 27, 2016.